Baz Luhrmann takes on challenging classic with 'The Great Gatsby'

-NEW YORK (Reuters) - It is hailed as “the great American novel,” but so far “The Great Gatsby” has defied attempts by some of Hollywood’s top filmmakers to bring its lyrically romantic story and tragic characters to cinematic life.
+NEW YORK, May 6 (Reuters) - It is hailed as “the great American novel,” but so far “The Great Gatsby” has defied attempts by some of Hollywood’s top filmmakers to bring its lyrically romantic story and tragic characters to cinematic life.

 But that didn’t faze director Baz Luhrmann.